notsatan/auto-sub/README.md

 #### FFmpeg

 path to FFmpeg executable.
 This will be the binary file for Linux, and `.exe` file for Windows users.
 For most users, *auto-sub* should be able to implicitly fill this value during runtime.
 This flag can be used to modify the default value, or to manually enter the path to FFmpeg in case *auto-sub* is unable to locate it.

 #### FFprobe

 Similar to the `ffmpeg` flag, this flag sets the path to the FFprobe executable.
 Again, for most users, *auto-sub* should be able to implicitly populate this value during runtime.

-This flag can be used to modify the default value, or manually select the path to FFprobe in case *auto-sub* is unable to locate it.

 #### Exclude

 Explicitly mark out files to be ignored using their names - note that files with [unrecognized extensions](#recognized-extensions) are always ignored.
 If the name of a file (inclusive of extension), matches a value present in this list, the file will be ignored by *auto-sub*.

 #### RExclude

 Short for regex-exclude, this flag ignores any file that matches a regular expression.
 The regex syntax needs to be in accordance with [RE2](https://en.wikipedia.org/wiki/RE2_(software)).

-[Here](https://github.com/google/re2/wiki/Syntax) is a simple cheatsheet for RE2 regex syntax
+For a simple cheatsheet for RE2 regex syntax, you may want to take a look [here](https://github.com/google/re2/wiki/Syntax).

 <br>